 Assisting new and veteran members maximize their Chamber investment through an insightful presentation crafted to share the variety of ways to help each member business’ grow.
 Breakfast provided.
 Orientations are held once a month in the Longmont Area Chamber of Commerce conference room.
-Contact Shelley McLeod for more details
+Contact Karen Stallard for more details.

 Volunteer arm of the Chamber, they are your fellow Chamber Members who are the conduit that keeps Chamber events and programs in motion.
 This team meets monthly in addition to assisting at numerous activities and functions year-round.
 40+ chamber member volunteers.
 Ambassadors meet once a month in the Longmont Area Chamber of Commerce conference room and attend numerous chamber events throughout the year.
 Contact Scott Cook for more details.

 Practical training workshop held six times per year.
 Whether it’s sales, marketing, or financing, you’ll find it here along with great network support for small biz.
 Avg. attendance 35+.
 Contact Scott Cook for more details.

 Longmont’s neXt is a group of young professionals ages 21-45 working together to showcase Longmont as a cool place to live, work and play.
 Providing its younger members an outlet for affecting change in the Longmont community.
 This group seeks to work hand-in-hand with current community and business leaders to learn from their experiences and to create a young professional-friendly atmosphere.
 Group meets once a month at various chamber member businesses.
 Contact Scott Cook for more details.